thu-coai/HPSS/README.md

-# HPSS: Heuristic Prompting Strategy Search for LLM-as-a-Judge
+# HPSS: Heuristic Prompting Strategy Search for LLM Evaluators

-This is the official implementation of HPSS: Heuristic Prompting Strategy Search for LLM-as-a-Judge.
+This is the official implementation of HPSS: Heuristic Prompting Strategy Search for LLM Evaluators.
+[Our Paper](https://arxiv.org/abs/2502.13031)

 ## ⚙️ Requirements